Wearable devices and your privacy

 - Make privacy one of the features you evaluate before you buy.

-- Check in the manual whether the device requires you to take a step, such as pressing a button and/or entering a password, to initiate pairing with another device, such as your smart phone.
-If it doesn’t, that creates a privacy risk because the device will constantly auto search to pair with another device – and anyone within range could potentially connect with and read the data on your device.
+- Check the manual for whether the device requires you to take a step, such as press a button and/or enter a password, to initiate pairing with another device, such as your smart phone.
+If it does not, that creates a privacy risk because the device will constantly auto search to pair with another device and anyone within range could potentially connect with and read the data on your device.

 - Choose strong privacy settings

 - If your wearable device can be configured, choose settings that maximize privacy.
-The less data collected in the first place equals less data available to third parties down the road.
+Less data collected in the first place equals less data available to third parties down the road.

 - If your device allows you to share your information with others, via social media for example, consider who would potentially be able to see that information.